Islandora/documentation/docs/user-documentation/file_viewers.md

 * [OpenSeadragon](https://openseadragon.github.io/), via the Drupal module [OpenSeadragon](https://github.com/Islandora/openseadragon) (maintained by the Islandora Foundation).
 * [pdf.js](https://github.com/mozilla/pdf.js), via the Drupal contrib module [PDF](https://www.drupal.org/project/pdf)

-Both are included with Islandora Defaults.
+Both are included with the Islandora Starter Site.

 ## How are viewers configured?

 In the generic Islandora content modelling scenario, we often want the viewer to appear on a _"resource node"_ when the file itself is in a field on a Media that references that node.
 These layers of indirection make displaying viewers on nodes rather complex.

-## Example - OpenSeadragon (in Islandora Defaults)
+## Example - OpenSeadragon

-Here is how viewers are implemented in Islandora Defaults.
+Here is how viewers are implemented in the Islandora Starter Site.
 This example uses OpenSeadragon, but pdf.js is configured with the same method.
 This method was chosen because it uses pure configuration and no extra code.
 It relies on users tagging nodes with appropriate "display hint" terms to trigger Contexts to switch the node's display mode to one that includes an EVA field, which renders the appropriate Media in a way that shows the desired file in the viewer.

 <!-- Display modes vs view modes - Here we prefer the term 'display mode' to refer to the modes listed under Structure > Display Modes > View modes.
 The reasoning is that for the audience of this page, this concept is likely most frequently encountered under "Manage Display" of an entity, and to distinguish it from concepts relating to Views, such as Views displays. -->